Make Your Business a Work of Art

 Written by Kat Fletcher

-There is so much about the feminine that remains unknown.
-She is a well of deep mystery.
-Creating from our feminine energy asks that we open to that mystery.
+There is so much about the essence of creativity that remains unknown.
+It is a well of deep mystery.
+Creating from this place asks that we open to that mystery.
 That we surrender to the process.
 It asks for a loosening of the grip.
-A willingness to let our creations ebb and flow, to evolve and unfold as they wish, without rigid ideas of what they should be getting in the way.
+A willingness to let our creations flow, evolve and unfold as they wish, without rigid ideas of what they should be getting in the way.

 Sometimes we simply have to accept that we may not know exactly what our creations will become.
 Of course, we hold a vision, and an important one too.
 But there’s value in keeping the door open for our visions to manifest in ways we may never have anticipated..